thilak009/kong-assignment/README.md

 ```

 ## Assumptions
-- Currently only the user who created the organization belongs to that org, there is no feature to invite more users.
+- Currently only the user who created the organization belongs to that org, there is no feature to invite/add more users.
     - hence authorization is very basic, the user who created the org can do all operations on the org, haven't considered different sets of permissions for users as of now

 ## Trade offs